B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/IdentifyParalagousLoci.rst

 -------------------------------------
 **Blast:** Folder containing BLAST database, BLAST output files, master file, self-score folder, and translation files.
     **Blast_db_prot:** Folder containing the BLAST database.
+        **Blast_db_protein.pdb**
+            Position-specific Data Base file.
+Contains position-specific scoring matrices (PSSMs) used in PSI-BLAST searches.
+        **Blast_db_protein.phr**
+            Protein Header Record file.
+Contains the header information for each sequence in the protein database.
+        **Blast_db_protein.pin**
+            Protein Index file.
+Contains the index of the sequences in the protein database.
+        **Blast_db_protein.pog**
+            Protein Organism Group file.
+Contains information about the taxonomic grouping of the sequences in the protein database.
+        **Blast_db_protein.pos**
+            Protein Organism Sequence file.
+Contains the actual sequence data for the protein database.
+        **Blast_db_protein.pot**
+            Protein Organism Taxonomy file.
+Contains taxonomic information for the sequences in the protein database.
+        **Blast_db_protein.psq**
+            Protein Sequence Query file.
+Contains the sequence data in a format optimized for BLAST searches.
+        **Blast_db_protein.ptf**
+            Protein Taxonomy File.
+Contains taxonomy information for the sequences in the protein database.
+        **Blast_db_protein.pto**
+            Protein Taxonomy Organism file.
+Contains organism-specific taxonomy information for the sequences in the protein database.
     **Blast_output:** Folder containing the BLAST output files.
         **blast_results_x.tsv**
             TSV file containing the BLAST results for the assembly x.